cabarius/ToyBox/ToyBox/ReadMe.md

 * **Search 'n Pick**
   *  made categories for 'Features' much more useful.
 Choose Search 'n Pick > Features and see all the interesting categories to explore ^_^
   *  you can now hover over the type field for a blueprint to get a button that lets you show other items in the same category
+* **Enchantment**
+  * Sandal has discovered the mythic path of Trickster and can reveal hidden secrets in your items.
+Look for some fun new buttons at the bottom of the target info on the enchantment tab.
 ### Ver 1.4.1
 * **Etude Editor** fixed crasher
 ### Ver 1.4.1